ukwa/domain-crawler/README.md

 plus the seeds that have been identified to match UKWA crawl criteria but are outside of these defaults.
 This latter information was previously collected in W3ACT prior to the BL cyber-attack as the list of NPLD-scope domain-crawl-frequency-only seeds.

-Given the filenames, it might understandly be assumed that both the in-scope and excluded surts files should be in 'surts' format (see https://heritrix.readthedocs.io/en/latest/glossary.html?highlight=surt#glossary for understanding), and sorted in alphabetical order.
-However, after making this assumption and converting the 2024 surts files, it was discovered that heritrix errored with this 'surt' format.
-It is now thought that heritrix will convert seed lists into surt format when necessary (as supported by the heritrix logs). **Consequently, the 'surts' files are not actually in surt format.**
+Surt files should be in 'surt' format (see https://heritrix.readthedocs.io/en/latest/glossary.html?highlight=surt#glossary for understanding), and sorted in alphabetical order.
+If they are not already, there is a converter script in the `dc-seeds` repo.

 **Note that the names of these 'surt' files is important - they need to match what is defined for SURTS_SOURCE_FILE and SURTS_EXCLUDE_SOURCE_FILE in the .env file**